COMPANY Wintershall Norge

 Alv graduated from the University of Stavanger in 1986 with a Bsc in Microprocessor technology and Economy.
 He also has a master’s degree in Strategy and Leadership from the Norwegian Business School (BI).

 Nils Helge joined Wintershall Norge in April 2011.
-He had previously worked at Statoil for 23 years where he began his career as a financial analyst.
-From 1994 he worked in Statoil's international upstream division, where he obtained experience in business development, negotiations, exploration, operations and management.
+He had previously worked at Equinor for 23 years where he began his career as a financial analyst.
+From 1994 he worked in Equinor's international upstream division, where he obtained experience in business development, negotiations, exploration, operations and management.

-Ellen has held several managerial positions, including lead engineer for Statoil on the Åsgard project, department manager in Saga Petroleum and performance and project team leader for BP Norway's Drilling and Wells department.
+Ellen has held several managerial positions, including lead engineer for Equinor on the Åsgard project, department manager in Saga Petroleum and performance and project team leader for BP Norway's Drilling and Wells department.

 Risk/consequence and cost evaluations have always been an integral part of her work, and she has headed the development of the management systems in both BP Norway Drilling Department and in Revus Energy.